 Creating a GuidiGO tour with your students: the methodology

 You have decided to create a tour on the GuidiGO platform with your students.
-After you sign up for our Education plan, it’s time to put your knowledge into practice!
+After you sign up for a plan, it’s time to put your knowledge into practice!

 The following methodology is designed to guide you through the steps of your educational project.
 We have developed it in the field, in direct contact with teachers and their students.
 It has been tested with dozens of classes, who have already implemented it successfully.